Stable machine-learning parameterization of subgrid processes for climate modeling at a range of resolutions

-\\ All simulations are run on the same quasi-global domain with an equivalent latitude range from $-78.5^\circ$ to $78.5^\circ$ and longitudinal extent of $62.2^\circ$ at the equator.
-There are $48$ vertical levels with spacing that increases from $85$m at the surface to $1650$m in the stratosphere.
-The default time step is $24$ seconds, and this is automatically halved whenever the CFL condition would be otherwise violated.
+All simulations are run on the same quasi-global domain with an equivalent latitude range from $-78.5^\circ$ to $78.5^\circ$ and longitudinal extent of $62.2^\circ$ at the equator.
+There are $48$ vertical levels with spacing that increases from $85$m at the surface to $1650$m in the stratosphere, and the top level is at $28695$m.
+The default time step is $24$ seconds, and this is adaptively reduced as necessary to prevent violations of the CFL condition.
 The insolation is set at perpetual equinox without a diurnal cycle.
-The simulations are run with a zonally symmetric ``qobs'' \cite{neale2000standard} sea surface temperature (SST) distribution which varies between $300.15\rm{K}$ at the equator and $273.15\rm{K}$ at the poleward boundaries.
+The simulations are run with a zonally symmetric qobs \cite{neale2000standard} sea surface temperature (SST) distribution which varies between $300.15\rm{K}$ at the equator and $273.15\rm{K}$ at the poleward boundaries.
 Surface albedo is a function of latitude, and there is no sea ice in the model.
+Simulations with a diurnal cycle and different SST distributions should be investigated in future work.

 Hypohydrostatic rescaling of the vertical momentum equation with a rescaling factor of 4 increases the horizontal length scale of convection while leaving the large-scale dynamics unaffected and still retaining a very large range of length scales in the hi-res simulation \cite{kuang2005new,garner2007resolving,ma2014effects,boos2016convective,fedorov2019tropical}.
 A similar configuration of SAM with hypohydrostatic rescaling (though not at equinox) was recently used to investigate tropical cyclogenesis in warm climates \cite{fedorov2019tropical}.
-Furthermore, SAM was also used in previous studies that developed ML parameterizations \cite{brenowitz2018prognostic,brenowitz2019spatially}.
+Furthermore, SAM was also used in previous studies that developed ML parameterizations \cite{rasp2018deep,brenowitz2018prognostic,brenowitz2019spatially}.